-If the SARB thinks the parent is allowing their child to miss school, the Board can refer the case to the district attorney.
+If the SARB thinks the parent is allowing their child to miss school, the Board can refer the case to the district attorney, and law enforcement may arrest the parent.
 Each referral is handled on a case-by-case basis.

 If prosecutors think the parents are not making an effort to get their child to school, criminal charges could be brought under Penal Code 270.1a PC – failing to supervise a child’s school attendance.
-Convictions carry up to:
+Misdemeanor convictions carry up to:

 - $2,500 in fines.

 Prosecutors can file less severe charges for contributing to a child’s delinquency, though.
 For example, it can be charged as an infraction, which only comes with a maximum fine of $250.